Hardcoded Business Rules - Why a Business Rules Engine Is the Smarter Choice ?

 February 6, 2025

-Businesses rely on rules to automate decisions, enforce policies, and ensure compliance.
+Businesses rely on business rules to automate decisions, enforce policies, and ensure compliance.
 However, many organizations still embed these rules directly into application code, creating long-term inefficiencies, security risks, and scalability issues.

 Why Hardcoded Business Rules Are a Problem

-1.Lack of Agility in Rule Updates
+1. Lack of Agility in Rule Updates

 • Code modifications